keboola/developers-docs/cli/commands/remote/job/run/index.md

 `--timeout <string>`
 : How long to wait for the job to finish (default "2m")

-  Specified as a sequence of decimal numbers with unit suffixes, e.g. "5m10s" or "1.5h".
+  Specified as a sequence of decimal numbers with unit suffixes, e.g., "5m10s" or "1.5h".
 Available units are "ms", "s", "m", and "h".

 `--async`
 : Do not wait for jobs to finish (default false)